 A perimeter runoff and seepage collection ditch will be constructed to encircle the Operations Area to prevent any direct releases of runoff to the environment.
-This would include the area generally on the north side of the waster rock storage area, the area generally south and west of the open pit and overburden stockpiles, the area generally south and west of the processing plant its associated infrastructure - including the low grade stock pile - and the areas to all side of the TSF if required.
 Spoils from the ditch excavation will be windrowed, compacted in successive lifts, and erosion proofed immediately downstream of the ditch to serve as a containment berm.
-The berm will be designed to exclude non-contact water from the operations area.
+The berm will be designed to exclude non-contact water from the Operations Area.
 The ditch will provide additional freeboard for the perimeter collection ditches by way of compaction of the underlying overburden.
-This compaction process will also reduce the flow of groundwater through overburden into the operations area due to open pit dewatering.
+This compaction process will also reduce the flow of ground water through overburden into the Operations Area due to open pit dewatering.
+This flow reduction will help reduce the zone of influence and potential drawdown of the overburden water table surrounding the pit.
 Generally, these berms will impound runoff so that flow decants to the open pit during an extreme flood event.
 However, engineered spillways would be incorporated into the perimeter berm where appropriate to prevent overtopping.
+These design elements will be integrated into the design basis going forward.
+Proposed water management structures are presented in Figure 3.0-1A.